saratam8/Anytime-Text-Editor/README.md

 This application is a Progrssive Web Application (PWA) text editor.
 The application runs in the browser and demonstrates data persistance.

+NOTE: Most of the code was provided by Northwestern Coding Bootcamp

 ## Technology Used

 * IndexedDB